ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples/FunDep-improvement-vs-instance-selection.md

 ### AntC response

+So the penny is dropping slowly:

+> 3. GHC's existing rules for instance selection

+are to select an instance only when the Wanted is a substitution instance of the instance head.
+A Wanted with a wildcard/skolem in a dependent position (which is what we usually expect) would never select an instance.
+So GHC uses FunDep improvement to force the instance's type into the Wanted; then the Wanted will match the instance.

+That's workable (I guess -- although it seems like going round the houses) provided all instances obey the SICC.
+But GHC has never (AFAIK) enforced the SICC.

 > instance selection rules are equivalent to ...

 Yes, and @AdamG covers [similar ground here](https://gitlab.haskell.org/ghc/ghc/-/wikis/Functional-dependencies-in-GHC/Wiggly-arrows#whats-the-difference-between-fundeps-and-type-equalities).
 As he points out, that's not enough without considering consistency conditions.
 For example: